 The work of Redemption is Christ’s, but we are invited to participate in it.
 Rikk Watts of Regent College in Vancouver once left me with this analogy: We are called to imitate Jesus, like a child who enthusiastically pushes his plastic lawnmower behind his dad when he’s mowing the lawn.
 “Look Mom!
 We’re mowing the lawn!”

-At schools like Abbotsford Christian School, it’s not just the lessons and units that make it a Christian school.
+It’s not just daily devotions, weekly chapels and Bible classes that make a Christian school.
+Neither is the Christian content in the curriculum the full picture.
 All aspects of the school fall under the Lordship of Christ: our understanding and use of technology, our approach to learning assistance and special education, the way discipline is carried out, how budgets are finalized and decisions about the programs we offer.

 Human experience in this world cannot simply be divided up between good and evil where we, as Hamlet says, “Throw away the worser part of it, and live the purer with the other half.”
 Nor can we live as if Christ is something we can add to the surface of culture like icing on a cake.
 Rather, Christ’s Lordship is at the core of every aspect of life—and this would include the way we educate our children.